Committees

 You could also be part of setting the agenda for ASE’s activity in providing professional learning across science education.

-We open applications from members to any of our groups listed below that have vacancies in the new year.
-Applications are usually reviewed in June with successful applicants taking up their role on a committee from the 1 August.
+Our deadline falls just after national volunteering week, on Sunday 8th June.
+Applications will be reviewed in June and next steps discussed with any shortlisted applicants.
 Periods of office are for up to three years.
-Details of each of the committees and groups can be viewed below as well as current participants.
+Details of each of the committees and groups can be viewed below as well as current membership.

 Regional committees